- 23 rooms in Hadspen House + 17 at the Farmyard

-- For families, choose the Clock house, or two adjoining Hay lofts or Cozy rooms
+- For families, choose the Clock house, or two adjoining Hay lofts or Cozy rooms or stay at the Farmyard.

 - Breakfast is included in the room rate and offers a selection of healthy as well as indulgent dishes (home made cakes, granola, breads plus local produces)